Stop the Burn

 Garbage burning is a practice we can change.
 Choose items with less packaging.
 Compost organic waste such as food scraps, leaves and grass.
 (Yes, you can compost in winter.)
 Make use of whatever system your municipality has developed including garbage and Blue Box pick-up, the landfill, recycling depots, and Household Hazardous Waste events and depots.

-Part of the problem in rural areas is that many rural people don’t have easy, convenient accessto good disposal and recycling options.
+Part of the problem in rural areas is that many rural people don’t have easy, convenient access to good disposal and recycling options.
 Environment Canada found that about 24% of rural respondents burned garbage and 40% reported it was a common practice in their neighbourhoods.
 Farmers, for example, don’t have any options for farm plastic.
 Municipalities won’t take it in their programs and there is no distinct farm waste program.

 But, there is also a new provincial program in the works to pay for half the cost of a municipality’s recycling program.
-Ask your councillor reeve what they plan to do to improve garbage and recycling options.
+Ask your councillor or reeve what they plan to do to improve garbage and recycling options.

 What REAL Has Done

 In 2001, LL Green accepted an invitation from the Environmental and Conservation Advisory Committee of Elizabethtown-Kitley to co-host a public forum on the issue of rural backyard garbage burning.
 In the fall of 2003, REAL and LL Green signed a contract with Environment Canada to do some public education around the issue throughout Lanark, Leeds and Grenville Counties.
 The campaign was launched during Waste Reduction Week 2003 and the message was taken to the public, fire departments, the health unit, farmers and municipalities.
 Similar projects are underway in a number of US states, including New York, and in the Thunder Bay area.
 Clearly there is more public education to be done, as some local municipalities are encouraging their residents to burn their garbage.
-To arrange for fliers (good for putting in your neighbour’s mailbox!), more information, or to arrange a speaker for your group, email [email protected] or call (613) 267-2257.